6.2. General effects of aberrations on image quality

 The simplest indicator of the effect of wavefront aberrations and non-wavefront related diffraction factors, such as pupil obstruction of any form, is a drop in the peak intensity of the diffraction pattern (PSF) produced.
 It is expressed as a single number, the ratio of actual peak diffraction intensity (PDI) vs. that of a perfect aperture.
 Thus, this relative number has values between 0 and 1.
 When the PDI drop is result of wavefront deviations from perfect sphere, it is called the Strehl ratio.
 For factors unrelated to the wavefront it is simply a central intensity ratio.

 The primary effect of wavefront aberrations and pupil obstructions - with rare exceptions - is change in the intensity distribution within diffraction pattern forming point-object image: specifically, brightening of the rings area, at the expense of the central disc's brightness.
 Change in the intensity distribution within the pattern is more significant with respect to its consequences to image quality than usually insignificant change in the size of the disc vs. ring area, if present.
-For aperture obstructions in general, the appropriate peak diffraction intensity (normalized to 1 for unobstructed perfect aperture) equals the relative unobstructed pupil area squared.
+For aperture obstructions in general, the appropriate peak diffraction intensity (normalized to 1 for unobstructed perfect aperture) in incoherent light equals the relative unobstructed (the encircled energy for circular obstruction, however, due to the reduction in central maxima, is proportional to the area squared).
 As mentioned, it also determines the relative energy loss from the Airy disc and the associated average contrast loss.

-The simplest way to relate nominal PDI values to their qualitative implications on optical quality is to have them expressed in terms of reduction in the aperture size.
+Somewhat similarly, effect of aberrations cannot be directly compared with the reduction in the aperture size, even if they both affect diffraction pattern.
 The two have similar effect of reducing image contrast and resolution, but the mechanism is different.
 While the energy transfer in aberrated aperture mainly enhances the ring area, with usually no significant change in the size of central maxima (for errors not larger than ~0.15 wave RMS), the effect of aperture reduction is the enlargement of the entire diffraction pattern.
 The relative intensity distribution within the pattern doesn't change with respect to a perfect aperture, but the enlarged angular pattern size of a smaller aperture effectively does change intensity distribution relative to the smaller pattern of larger aperture.
-After factoring out reduction in light gathering power - which, unlike the intensity distribution, doesn't affect nominal contrast - and resolution, both directly determined by the ratio of reduction (i.e. ratio squared and ratio, respectively), nominal contrast levels in smaller vs. larger aperture also can be directly compared.
-This also allows comparison of the contrast effect of aperture reduction to that of aberrations, central obstruction and chromatism.
+After factoring out reduction in light gathering power - which, unlike the intensity distribution, doesn't affect nominal contrast - and resolution, both directly determined by the ratio of reduction (i.e. ratio squared and ratio, respectively), nominal contrast levels in smaller vs. larger aperture also can be directly compared only within the resolving range of the smaller aperture.

 The loss in limiting stellar resolution resulting from aperture reduction can be directly quantified, but the important question is how is the contrast transfer of extended object affected in smaller vs. larger aperture.
 Relating integrated contrast transfers of the two in their entirety would give general information on contrast transfer and resolution of bright details with high inherent contrast.
 For more specific information on the relative contrast transfers of other detail types it is necessary to find out contrast transfer characteristics within resolving range of the smaller aperture vs. larger one.
 According to FIG. 100, such two sub-ranges within the range of resolved details in a smaller aperture are, approximately, normalized spatial frequencies 0<ν<0.11 and 0<ν<0.53, indicating the contrast level for dim and bright low contrast objects, respectively.

 The overall contrast transfer being proportional to the volume of the solid figure formed by 360º rotation of the MTF curve (for aberration-free pupil, or for rotationally symmetrical aberrations) - the 3-D MTF.
 But it is merely a sum of the transfers for all orientations of the PSF vs. MTF bars.
 For aberration-free pupil, or for rotationally symmetrical aberrations the overall contrast is proportional to the area under 1-D MTF curve, and for asymmetrical aberrations, where the transfer varies with the PSF orientation, to the area under azimuthally averaged MTF curve.
 Thus, the comparison of contrast transfer in a smaller vs. larger aperture can be reduced to the comparison of the areas under their respective curves.
-For circular aberration-free aperture this area can be approximated by a right triangle, with unit height and the base proportional to the aperture diameter; for square aperture, whose MTF plot is flat, the area is triangular.
-Hence the triangular area is exact for the square-pupil MTF and close approximation for the circular.
-Since the former is much simpler for expressing the relative area of smaller vs. larger aperture, it will be used here for that purpose.
+Graph below illustrates contrast level difference in larger vs. smaller aperture.

-This aperture reduction to Strehl/RMS relation is unavoidably very partial, relating only to the contrast level.
+This consideration is unavoidably partial, relating only to the contrast level.
 In addition to its effect on contrast, linear aperture reduction is causing both, commensurate loss in stellar resolution and exponential loss in the light gathering power, which is not the case with either wavefront aberrations of this magnitude or common-size central obstructions.

 Also, the above consideration, assuming identical level of optical quality - zero aberration - in both smaller and larger aperture, does not have much in common with the real world.
 While larger apertures tend to have greater error contributions from multiple sources, including optics quality, seeing alone ensures that the larger aperture at every moment suffer more image degradation - the larger it is, the more so.
 Factoring in only the two most significant error sources, seeing and internal thermal currents will, in general, take away most of the contrast/resolution advantage of the larger aperture.
 However, specifics will vary significantly with the magnitude of these errors, as well as other error sources - including optics quality - which can appreciably affect performance level as well.
 Still, not only the most significant factor, but also the one which in amateur telescopes cannot be influenced or minimized on any given site is the seeing error.
 MTF plots below illustrate the effect of seeing on contrast transfer in three different aperture size (FIG. 92).